cloudevents/spec/json-format.md

 }
 ```

-Example event with non-`Binary`-valued `data` and an implicit `datacontenttype`
+Example event with a literal JSON string as the non-`Binary`-valued `data` and
-of `application/json`.
-The data is a literal JSON string:
+no `datacontenttype`.
+The data is implicitly treated as if the `datacontenttype`
+were set to `application/json`:

 ```JSON
 {